-The Company is a limited company incorporated and domiciled in Jersey (registered number: 119692).
+The Company is a limited company incorporated and domiciled in Jersey (registered number: 123385).
 The Company's registered address and Company Secretary are shown on the front cover.
-The principal activity of the Company is detailed in the Strategic report within the "Business overview" section.
+The principal activity of the Company is detailed in the Strategic report within the "Business overview" section

 The entire issued share capital is 2 ordinary shares of £1 each.
-One share is held by Intertrust Offshore Limited and the other by Intertrust Nominees 3 (Jersey) Limited, both acting as nominee shareholders for Intertrust Offshore Limited as trustee of Salisbury Securities 2015 Charitable Trust, a charitable trust established under the laws of Jersey.
+One share is held by Intertrust Nominees (Jersey) Limited and the other by Intertrust Nominees 2 (Jersey) Limited, both acting as nominee shareholders for Intertrust Fiscal Trustee a.r.l as trustee of Salisbury II-A Securities 2017 Charitable Trust, a charitable trust established under the laws of Jersey.